-2.7.1 Display of safety instructions
+2.7.1 Display of warning messages and information

-Safety instructions are identified with the following symbols.
+Warning messages are identified with symbols.
 They indicate special risks when handling the product and are accompanied by relevant signal words that express the extent of the risk.
 Furthermore, useful tips and recommendations for efficient, error-free operation are specially highlighted.

-Attention

-This indicates that damage to property may occur
+Attention indicates that damage to property may occur

-⚠ CAUTION!
+CAUTION!

-Caution

-This word with a warning triangle indicates that minor personal injury may occur
+Caution with a warning triangle indicates that minor personal injury may occur

-Warning

-This word with a warning triangle means there may be a considerable risk of fatal injury
+Warning with a warning triangle means there may be a considerable risk of fatal injury

-▲ DANGER!
+DANGER!

-Danger

-This word with a warning triangle indicates that there is a considerable risk of fatal injury
+Danger with a warning triangle indicates that there is a considerable risk of fatal injury